-Id70 Developments proposed within Mineral Safeguarding Areas Proposed alternatives to be assessed Response ID And/or Option wording Revised SA summary for id box Promotes an additional bullet point to option 1 of id70 which states that 'consideration should be given to whether the mineral is likely to be needed' ( This addition to Option 1 provides an alternative and so 0312 or Option 5 This option is the same as Option 1 but with an additional bullet point Consideration should be given to whether the mineral is likely to be needed.
-Summary of assessment It is difficult to predict the effects with any certainty as this would depend on the particular circumstances of each case as to whether the development would or would not cause unacceptable sterilisation of the mineral.
-Potential negative effects from each of the needs to be assessed.) options include effects on the economy of potentially precluding certain developments from taking place, although effects under Option 5 would be likely to be less significant than under Option 1.
-However the exemptions provided under Option 2 would help to ensure that certain developments could still take plac Considered together with either Option 1, Option 2 or Option 5, Option 3 is considered to be more beneficial in terms of the SA's Option 5 would be likely to be less significant that certain developments could still take place Option 2 or Option 5, Option 3 is considered t be more beneficial in terms of the SA's resource safeguarding objective than Option as it provides more certainty over the types of development where safeguarding deep miner resources would be relevant and it also refers to safeguarding potash.
+Id70 Developments proposed within Mineral Safeguarding Areas Proposed alternatives to be Response And/or Option wording Revised SA summary for id box assessed ID Promotes an additional bullet 0312 or Option 5 Summary of assessment point to option 1 of id70 which This option is the same as Option 1 but with an It is difficult to predict the effects with any states that 'consideration additional bullet point certainty as this would depend on the particular should be given to whether the Consideration should be given to circumstances of each case as to whether the mineral is likely to be needed' whether the mineral is likely to be development would or would not cause (This addition to Option 1 needed. unacceptable sterilisation of the mineral. provides an alternative and so Potential negative effects from each of the needs to be assessed.) options include effects on the economy of potentially precluding certain developments from taking place, although effects under Option 5 would be likely to be less significant than under Option 1.
+However the exemptions provided under Option 2 would help to ensure that certain developments could still take place.
+Considered together with either Option 1, Option 2 or Option 5, Option 3 is considered to be more beneficial in terms of the SA's resource safeguarding objective than Option 4, as it provides more certainty over the types of development where safeguarding deep mineral resources would be relevant and it also refers to safeguarding potash.
 Recommendations It is recommended that a combination of Options 5, 2 and 3 are pursued.

 Id71 Consideration of applications in Mineral Consultation Areas Proposed alternatives to be Response And/or Option wording Revised SA summary for id box assessed ID 2 nd 'and' Option whereby safeguarded mineral infrastructure and ancillary development is included in MCAs 1526 and Option 2 Under this option minerals infrastructure and ancillary development would be included within Mineral Consultation Areas.
 Summary of assessment Both options score positively by adding additional certainty over the process of operating the Minerals Safeguarding Areas policy, thus ensuring minerals are not sterilised by development being given permission by district or borough councils.
-Recommendations It is recommended that the combination of both options be pursued to ensure that the Minerals Safeguarding Area policy and safeguarding of infrastructure and ancillary development is applied consistently across the Joint Plan area. -- --
+Recommendations It is recommended that the combination of both options be pursued to ensure that the Minerals Safeguarding Area policy and safeguarding of infrastructure and ancillary development is applied consistently across the Joint Plan area.